CRUDEM/odoo-sotto_sale_payment_status/README.md

 Release notes:

 ## Version 14.0-1.0.0
-Changed the value of the auto_install attribute to True in the `__manifest__.py`file.
-By setting auto_install to True, the addon will now automatically install along with its dependencies when the module is installed thus preventing manual installations through the UI.
+Changed the value of the `auto_install` attribute to `True` in the `__manifest__.py`file.
+By setting `auto_install` to `True`, the addon will now automatically install along with its dependencies when the module is installed thus preventing manual installations through the UI.